 Expunging a Misdemeanor OffenseDon't let your past determine your future.

-Free Eligibility Test To learn more, take our eligibility test.
+Free Expungement Eligibility Test To learn more, take our eligibility test.

 If you have a misdemeanor offense, you may not even be aware of how your criminal record has affected your life.
 While you may have completed your court sentence years ago, unfortunately, a misdemeanor can continue to impact your life negatively because it appears in background checks performed by potential employers, landlords, schools and others.
 You may have been denied applications or employment without even realizing that your misdemeanor was the cause.
+A misdemeanor has the potential to remain on your record for life.
 The good news is that you may be able to expunge your misdemeanor to remove it from your record.
 Misdemeanor expungement is the legal process through which one can clear a misdemeanor from their criminal record.